How to Extract Artifacts from PDFs with GroupDocs.Watermark Java

 Step 3: Release Resources

-Always ensure you close the Watermarker instance to free up resources:
+Always close the Watermarker to free native resources:

 watermarker.close();